rladstaetter/sudokufx/sudoku-android/README.md

     android.storepass

 Of course, you have to create a corresponding keystore and use your own storepass.

+For example, you could place those values in your settings.xml in the SETTINGS.android profile.

 For upload to app store use

     target/sudoku-android-aligned.apk.

-via the web interface of googles play store.
+via the google play store web interface.